sitemule/noxDB/README.md

 ### Build the distribution.

 When you have made the project in library NOXDB, you can create the release as a savefile

 ```
 ssh my_ibm_i
 cd /prj/noxDB
 gmake clean release
 ```

+### Further Reading

+Want some further reading on noxDB?
+See Andy Youens PowerWire article on [noxDB here.](https://powerwire.uk/noxdb-easily-use-json-in-rpg/)